giantswarm/linkerd-control-plane-app/README.md

 then finding the `spec.volumes` list and appending `emptyDir` value to the list.
 Then, write the file and exit your editor.

-To finally deploy linkerd, run
+Now you're ready to deploy linkerd - run the following command:

 ```bash
 kubectl apply -f linkerd-manifest.yaml